OmniPVD - PhysX Visual Debugger#

 Dedicated Timeline#

-A recent addition to OmniPVD is the dedicated timeline, while similar to other USD animation timelines, it works specifically on PhysX simulation steps in OVD files.
+The dedicated timeline, while similar to other USD animation timelines, works specifically on PhysX simulation steps in OVD files.
 The PhysX simulation steps can be divided into two frames, namely pre-simulation and post-simulation.

 Being able to inspect the simulation steps into two distinct and precise frames is valuable.
 For example in root cause analysis, knowing if user data was somehow out of bounds or ill defined can help you fix the issue.